kosaris/CarND/CarND-LaneLines-P1/reflection.md

 # Reflection
 ## 1. Pipeline Description
-my pipeline consists of X steps:
+my pipeline consists of 6 steps:

 1. Initializing the parameters (the parameters are: vertices for image, canny low and high thresholds, Gaussian Blur kernel size and hough transform parameters
 2. Converting the image to grayscale image